theeasyway/whisper-transcribe/README.md

-# Audio Transcription Scripts For Windows Using OpenAI Whisper
+# Audio Transcription Script For Windows Using OpenAI Whisper

-Automatic audio transcription scripts designed to work seamlessly with Windows Sound Recorder, providing a lightweight solution for quick voice-to-text on Windows.
-The scripts watch for new recordings and transcribe them using either OpenAI's Whisper or Whisper Turbo model.
+Automatic audio transcription script designed to work seamlessly with Windows Sound Recorder, providing a lightweight solution for quick voice-to-text on Windows.
+The script watches for new recordings and transcribes them using either OpenAI's Whisper or Whisper Turbo model.
 The transcriptions are automatically copied to your clipboard and a notification is shown when complete.

 ## Quick Start with Windows Sound Recorder